About the town

 The facility will provide two standard toilets, one accessible toilet and a larger ‘Changing Places’ toilet.
 The ‘Changing Places’ toilet offers a larger space and includes extra equipment such as a changing bench and hoist to support disabled people who need assistance.

 The Square Phase 2

-A new eight screen cinema and food and drink outlets are currently in construction and are due to open in late 2020.
+A new eight screen cinema and food and drink outlets are currently in construction and are due to open in summer 2021.
 This development will also see creation of 30 jobs and 132 new homes.
 Read more about Beeston Square Phase 2.

 The Square Phase 1

 The area was refurbished in 2015 to create a revitalised shopping area to encourage the night time economy.
 Flats have also been converted into a Business Hub to help new businesess grow.
 Read more about Beeston Business Hub.

 £87,000 improvements to the play area thanks to the Council’s Pride in Parks scheme and external funding.
 Read more about the Pride in Parks scheme.